February 13, 2026

 Impressive Irish solar portfolio Divested for €230M

-* Rathnaskilloge: A 107.7 MWp project in County Waterford, which was fully owned by ib vogt.
+• Rathnaskilloge: A 107.7 MWp project in County Waterford, which was wholly owned by ib vogt.

-* Clonin North: A 69.4 MWp project situated in County Offaly.
+• Clonin North: A 69.4 MWp site situated in County Offaly.

-The Gaskinstown and Rathnaskilloge projects have already achieved commercial operation, beginning in August and September 2025, respectively.
-The sale of these two assets reached financial close in December 2025.
-The final project, Clonin North, is on track for commissioning in mid-2026, with its sale to be completed once it becomes operational.
+The projects are being brought online in phases.
+Gaskinstown and Rathnaskilloge achieved commercial operation in August and September 2025, respectively, with the sale reaching financial close in December 2025.
+The final asset, Clonin North, is scheduled for commissioning in mid-2026, at which point its sale will be finalized.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.